burakgndz/Brazilian-E-commerce-Sales/README.md

 <ul>
   <li> The customer base is substantial, with a total of 89,702 customers.
 Total sales over the three years amounted to $5.67 million, indicating a healthy revenue stream.
 There were 92,624 total orders placed from 2016-2018, showing consistent demand for products.
 The average order value is $61, and the average delivery days stand at 12 </li>
   <li> 24th November 2017 is the peak of the graph.
 It is highly possible that the peak in the graph was influenced by Black Friday sales.</li>
+  <li> Credit Card is the most popular payment type, accounting for 77.07% of all transactions.
+Most customers prefer to pay in one installment.</li>
+  <li> The product category with the highest total orders is Electronics at 27%, closely followed by Furniture at 18%.</li>
+  <li> Furniture products have the longest average processing and shipping days, taking approximately 3.10 and 9.07 days respectively.
+Food & Drinks products have the shortest average processing (2.81) and shipping days (7.39).</li>
   <li> Most of the orders (92.19%) arrived early/on time.
-This is consisted with seller to carrier chart, which shows 91% rate for early/on time delivery.</li>
+This is consistent with seller to carrier chart (91% early/on time delivery).
+Average review score is 4.09, meaning customers are happy about the services. </li>
 </ul>

+For further work, adding an interactive map can help to understand order distribution better.